queer-community-allies/queer-community-allies/index.md

 ## October is National LGBT History Month!

-Watch for flags across Utah via [Project Rainbow](https://www.projectrainbowutah.org)!
-Enjoy the [Utah Pride Road Rally](https://utahpridecenter.org/pride-and-center/road-rally) on Sunday Oct 11th (National Coming Out Day)!
-Utah Pride Center is hosting a Youth Pride online on October 10th 7-10pm (register [here](https://forms.office.com/Pages/ResponsePage.aspx?id=svWWKgk_Zk6glBnRGPiyOugKSKV_9LdMhvfHFlWPJARUMVFTQ0xDQVVOMVlHNlc3WDAxTjJBRllCUCQlQCN0PWcu); you must have already attended Pride online events to sign up).
 Read more about the history of October as Pride Month at [Wikipedia LGBTQ History Month](https://en.wikipedia.org/wiki/LGBT_History_Month)!

 ## Stay connected while social distancing!